Why introduce 3D printing to schools?

 - Equipping students to understand and be able to use this technology will not only stimulate and engage them, but will also prepare them for a world where new opportunities using 3D printing are opening up all the time.

-- Prepare students for the impact of the Fourth Industrial Revolution
+- Prepare students for the impact of the new design paradigms.

 - A great fundraising tool: print lithographs of your school or the students, personalised tags, personalised sports days medals… your students will have many more fantastic ideas about what they can print for raising funds